- Wealth PMS (50L+)

 In Decisive, the authors suggest a couple of ways to attain emotional distance:

 6: Finally, prepare to be wrong, write things down

 We are fantastic inventors of cause-effect relationships.
 How many times have you said to yourself after the fact, “I knew this was going to be a disaster based on that first meeting!” or the opposite in a great outcome.
 We have selective and faulty memories.

 The only way around is to write things down.
-Use prospective hindsight to imagine in what ways the decision could go wrong to imagine the range of potential outcomes.
+Use prospective hindsight to imagine how the decision could go wrong to imagine the range of potential outcomes.
 And if there’s something you can do in advance to avoid some of those negative outcomes.

 Revisit the entry when you exit the position.
 Do this for every decision.
-Over time, the journal serves as a great postmortem tool to see whether you get more decisions right than wrong, and if there is a pattern to the good or bad decisions.
-If 4 out 5 picks of the twitter kind went wrong, then you know what to avoid.
+Over time, the journal serves as a great postmortem tool to see whether you get more decisions right than wrong and if there is a pattern to the good or bad decisions.
+If 4 out of 5 picks of the Twitter kind went wrong, then you know what to avoid.

 Decisive – How to make better choices in life and work by Chip & Dan Heath

 Invent and Wander by Jeff Bezos, Walter Isaacson

 Paradox of Choice by Barry Schwarz